thatkidfr/RadiumBot/README.md

 <br><br><br>

 ### Extra
+MAKE SURE YOU ARE IN A GAME BEFORE CLICKING THE BOOKMARK!!!!

 Avoid premoves as much as possible.
 Generally, premoving is safe.
 However, it runs the risk of the engine bugging out.

 The eval displayed on the overlay might seem glitchy, but it's not.
 A positive eval value(+) represents that a player is winning - THIS PLAYER CHANGES EVERY TURN.
 For example, if it's your turn, and the eval bar displays a positive number, then you are winning.